brinegold/Stablewealth/PERFORMANCE.md

 # Performance Optimization Guide

 ## Overview
-This document outlines the performance optimizations implemented in the Jarvis Staking platform to ensure fast loading times and smooth user experience.
+This document outlines the performance optimizations implemented in the Stable Wealth platform to ensure fast loading times and smooth user experience.

 ## Implemented Optimizations